-The Program sets goals in multi-year increments.
+The Program sets goals for the four target species' habitat in multi-year increments.
 The First Increment covered the 13-year period from 2007 to 2019.
-In, 2019, the Program was reauthorized by Congress for a 13-year extension of the First Increment (from 2020 to 2032) and the cooperative agreement was amended and signed by the governors of Colorado, Wyoming, and Nebraska, and the Secretary of the Interior.
+In 2019, the Program was reauthorized by Congress for a 13-year extension of the First Increment (from 2020 to 2032) and the cooperative agreement was amended and signed by the governors of Colorado, Wyoming, and Nebraska, and the Secretary of the Interior.
 The extension provided additional time to meet the water goals of the First Increment, which were not achievable by the original deadline of 2020.
 Note, the extension was not considered a new, Second Increment.